Family Investment Company

 Why Family Investment Company

 Setting up a Family Investment Company will allow you to place cash or assets into that company, and pass on your wealth free of Inheritance Tax (after 7 years) but retain control over the asset during your lifetime.
-Companies also offer a more effective tax environment for growth assets than holding them personally especially rented property.
+Companies also offer a more effective tax environment for growth assets than holding them personally.
+This is especially true for rented property and therefore this is often a method recommended to our clients who have significant property portfolios.

 Family Investment Company Capital control

 As you will be named as a director and be a preferential shareholder, you will have all voting rights and therefore control over the capital held in the FIC.
-It is important to understand that this will not give you rights to the capital itself.
+It is important to understand that this will not give you rights to the capital itself as often the capital value will be gifted away to your children as an outright gift.

-After seven years, the value of the money or property transferred into the FIC will fall outside of your estate for Inheritance Tax purposes so long as you keep no beneficial interest in the company.
+This means that after seven years, the value of the money or property transferred into the FIC will fall outside of your estate for Inheritance Tax purposes so long as you keep no beneficial interest in the company.
+However, as a director of the company you retain control of the income from the assets of the company.

 Family Investment Company advantages